New York Provincial Company of Artillery: Post Revolution

 In November 1783, the Continental Army was reduced to one regiment.
 In June 1784, Congress decided to have only one artillery company on active duty.
 The company commanded by Captain John Doughty, which was the direct descendant of New York Provincial Company, was the one selected.
 The company was assigned to guard stores of arms and equipment at West Point, New York and Fort Pitt in Pennsylvania.

-In August 1784, the Army expanded to one regiment, under the command of Colonel Josiah Harmar, and one artillery battalion, to which Captain Doughty's company was assigned.
+In August 1784, the Army expanded to one regiment, under the command of Colonel Josiah Harmarand one artillery battalion, to which Captain Doughty's company was assigned.
 Along with the regiment, the company participated in the campaigns against the Miami tribe in the Northwest Territories (modern day Ohio), in 1790 and 1791.

 The company served in the War of 1812 in Louisiana, where in January 1815, under the command of Captain Charles Wollstonecraft, defended Fort St. Philip against the British Navy after the British Army had been defeated at the Battle of New Orleans earlier that month.

 In the Army's reorganization of 1821, the company was designated as Company F of the 4th United States Artillery.
 It retained this designation until 1901.

 During the 19th Century, the company served in the Mexican War, American Civil War, and in campaigns against Native Americans, including Little Big Horn and Pine Ridge.